10 Classroom Management Strategies for ESL Teachers

 Students lose focus if they sit still too long or do repetitive tasks.
 Keep lessons dynamic by mixing:

-- Speaking activities (pair work, role plays)
+- Speaking activities (pair work, role plays, debates, games)

 - Reading and writing exercises